18F/handbook/_pages/policies/employee-resources-policies/hiring-authorities.md

 Roles that are posted on USA Jobs that do not have term limits.
 These roles allow you to obtain competitive status
 * There are three ways we hire using the Competitive hiring authority
   * **Delegated Examining**  allows applicants from outside the federal government to apply to career roles.
 These roles must be posted on USA Jobs and veterans preference applies.
-  * Employees who have applied and become competitive are eligible to apply to **Merit Promotions**.
+  * Employees who have applied and become competitive (are current career feds) are eligible to apply to **Merit Promotions**.
 This lets a current or former federal employee apply for a job without having to compete with general public or people with Veterans Preference.
 Instead, you compete with other competitive service employees.
 These roles must be posted on USA Jobs.
   * If you have served in the **Peace Corps** for two years you are eligible to apply non-competitively.
 This means you are only competing against other peace corp applicants, not the general public and veterans preference does not apply.

 ## Excepted Service
 ### Schedule A(r)
 The Schedule A(r) hiring authority are term appointments for a period between one and four years.
 Employees who are appointed under term appointments do not earn competitive status.
 These roles can be posted on our website, versus USA Jobs, and the way we collect and review resumes is different than that of the competitive service roles.
+  * There are two way we hire using Schedule A(r): via posting a jon on [JoinTTS](https://join.tts.gsa.gov/) or via [Reserved Hire](https://drive.google.com/file/d/0B4J4Dpr2HVDsX2RKMjhtU1NuU2ZEUWoxU0NJWkhLbFVXejlv/view?usp=sharing)
+  * Once a role enters the Hiring Pipeline priotitization list, Talent and the HM discuss which avenue they would like to pursue for a given action.

 ## Schedule A(u)
 The Schedule A(u) authority can be used to hire term or perm employees.
 This hiring mechanism is used for hiring people with severe physical disabilities, psychiatric disabilities, and intellectual disabilities.
 This excepted authority is used to appoint persons with severe physical disabilities, psychiatric disabilities, and intellectual disabilities.
 Such individuals may qualify for conversion to permanent status after two years of satisfactory service.
 Severe physical disabilities include but are not limited to blindness, deafness, paralysis, missing limbs, epilepsy, dwarfism, and more.